Eric Morris (American football): Texas Tech

 Morris was promoted to full offensive coordinator following the departure of Sonny Cumbie in 2014.

 Morris led an offense in 2015 that was ranked 2nd in the country in both total yardage and scoring.
 The offense was led by Sophomore QB Patrick Mahomes who threw for 4,683 yards and 36 TDs and by RB DeAndré Washington who rushed for 1,492 yards and 16 TDs, Washington being the first 1,000-yard rusher at Texas Tech in more than a decade.
 Morris coached 2016 NFL draft picks Le'Raven Clark, DeAndré Washington, and Jakeem Grant.

 Incarnate Word

 On December 30, 2017, Morris was named head coach at the University of the Incarnate Word (FCS) in San Antonio, Texas.
-In 2018, Morris' first season at UIW, he led the Cardinals to a 6–5 record, a share of the Southland Conference championship, and an FCS Playoffs birth.
+In 2018, Morris' first season at UIW, he led the Cardinals to a 6–5 record, a share of the Southland Conference championship, and an FCS Playoffs berth.
 Following a record-breaking season full of firsts for the UIW football program, Morris was selected as the 2018 Southland Conference Coach of the Year and a finalist for the Eddie Robinson Award National Coach of the Year.